LennartHennigs/RG35XX-H-Notes/README.md

   | [```vitaquake2```](https://github.com/libretro/vitaquake2)| Quake 2 |
   | ```xash3d_fwgs``` | Half-Life and Counterstrike? |

-Here is a link to a full list of [available systems of Batocera Linux](https://wiki.batocera.org/systems), which will be larger than for the RG35XX-H but might be helpful.
+Here is a link to a complete list of [available systems of Batocera Linux](https://wiki.batocera.org/systems), which will be larger than for the RG35XX-H but might be helpful.

 ### Configuring Ports